 You are expected to enroll patients into approved clinical protocols in which you are involved.

 Publications and presentations

 Each of the prospective studies you develop should generate results and information suitable for publication in a major pulmonary, oncology or thoracic surgery subspecialty journal.
 Two additional critical manuscripts also are expected.
 These may include a major subject review, case report or a retrospective review.
 The development of abstracts for at least two of the major national thoracic diseases meetings is anticipated.

 Fellows have opportunities to teach rotating pulmonary and critical care fellows in the endoscopy suites, as well as teach residents and fellows during conferences.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this fellowship.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Interventional and Advanced Diagnostic Pulmonology Fellowship.
 You are formally evaluated by your supervising faculty member after each clinical rotation and then meet with the program director to review the evaluations.
 You also have opportunities to regularly evaluate the faculty.

 Fellows cover emergency bronchoscopy call approximately one week every two months.
-You will have responsibility for disposition of outpatients after interventional procedures, and will be expected to round on all inpatients after interventional procedures.
+You will have responsibility for disposition of outpatients after interventional procedures and are expected to round on all inpatients after interventional procedures.
 Occasionally, this may require brief rounds on the weekends.
 You are expected to carry a pager in the evening to field calls from patients who may have complications or questions.
-If you want to be involved in weekend and night coverage for interventional procedures that is possible on request; however, weekend and night interventions are uncommon.
+If you want to be involved in weekend and night coverage for interventional procedures, that is possible on request, though weekend and night interventions are uncommon.

-This fellowship is designed for one year of focused training and research, therefore moonlighting is generally not allowed.
+The Interventional and Advanced Diagnostic Pulmonology Fellowship is designed for one year of focused training and research, so moonlighting is generally not allowed.